Sunday 8th Mar 2020: Who are we

 9 Nicodemus answered and said unto him, How can these things be?

-14 And as Moses lifted up the serpent in the wilderness, even so must the Son of man be lifted up:
+14 And as Moses lifted up the serpent in the wilderness, even so must the Son of man be lifted up;

-15 That whosoever believeth in him should not perish, but have eternal life.
+15 that whosoever believeth may in him have eternal life.

-16 For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.
+16 For God so loved the world, that he gave his only begotten Son, that whosoever believeth on him should not perish, but have eternal life.

-17 For God sent not his Son into the world to condemn the world; but that the world through him might be saved.
+17 For God sent not the Son into the world to judge the world; but that the world should be saved through him.